dlbewley/guifreelife-src/content/blog/OpenShift-Virtualization-VLAN-Guest-Tagging.md

 # Summary

 OVS Bridging + `localnet` topology is the recommended way to attach a OpenShift Virtualization VM guest to a provider VLAN.
-However, when there is a need to pass VLAN tags all the way through to the VM guest your options become special SR-IOV hardware or a Linux Bridge.
-You just saw how to implement the linux bridge solution.
+However, when there is a need to pass VLAN tags all the way through to the VM guest your options become special SR-IOV hardware and possibly [QinQ][13] or a software Linux Bridge.
+You just saw how to implement the Linux Bridge solution.

 Stand by for OpenShift's User Defined Networks feature which is just around the corner.
 UDN will bring greater flexibility, simplicity, tenancy, and enhanced support for "bringing your own netork".
-However, UDN will not support VLAN tags out of the gate.
+However, VLAN tags will not be supported out of the gate.

+More on UDN in a future post.

 # References